fredericbarthelet/blog-theodo-article-demo/readme.md

 # How to impress your stakeholders with an outstanding demonstration

-OPTION 1
-The review of each ceremony is one recurent opportunity to show your latest development to the stakeholders.
-Each ceremony starts with a demonstration.
-Stakeholders, among which lies your sponsor, may not be as aware of the product most recent features as your product owner is.
-This is the perfect time to demonstrate your team's capacity to suceed and to adress their problem.

-OPTION 2
-Each ceremony can be a good oportunity to show off the most recent development of the client product.
+Each ceremony can be a good oportunity to show off the most recent development of the product.
 The review is the time to make each stakeholder catch up with the latest improvements of their investment.

 ## What is a demonstration ?